DiogoRibeiro7/genSurvPy/docs/source/theory.md

 ## 6. Competing Risks Models

-These models simulate multiple mutually exclusive event types.
+These models handle scenarios where several distinct failure types can occur.
 Each cause has its own hazard function, and the observed status indicates which event occurred (1, 2, ...).
 The package includes constant-hazard and Weibull-hazard versions.

 ## 7. Mixture Cure Models

-Mixture cure models assume a proportion of subjects are immune to the event.
+These models posit that a subset of the population is cured and will never experience the event of interest.
 The generator mixes a logistic cure component with an exponential hazard for the uncured, returning a ``cured`` indicator column alongside the usual time and status.

 ## 8. Piecewise Exponential Model

-This model divides the time axis into intervals defined by user-supplied breakpoints.
-Each interval has its own hazard rate, allowing flexible hazard shapes over time.
+Here the baseline hazard is assumed constant within each of several user-specified intervals.
+This allows flexible hazard shapes over time while remaining easy to simulate.